aliencaocao/TIL-2024/README.md

 ## ASR
 ### Data Augmentation

-We tried introducing noise to the dataset, then training on the DSTA dataset with added noise combined with that without noise.
-However, the model trained on denoised data was not performing very well, with an unexpected noticeable dip in accuracy.
+We tried denoising the given data, then training on the original noisy dataset combined with denoised data.
+However, the model ended up not performing very well, with an unexpected dip in accuracy.
 Hence, we scrapped the idea of training on denoised data.

 For ASR data augmentation, we used the `audiomentations` library.
 We note that `torch-audiomentations` is an alternative that performs augmentations on GPU for a speed boost.
 Nonetheless, its support for some augmentations is lacking as of June 2024, so we did not use it.